Airtable to Webflow CMS Sync Using Byteline

 We have divided this article into two sections to convey an easy understanding, as illustrated below:

-1. Configure Airtable Trigger
+1. Configure Data Sync

 Let’s begin.